Rashijain2709/warehouse-app/README.md

 ## AI Tools Used

 * ChatGPT (OpenAI): Assisted in generating the Python GUI, data processing logic, and debugging suggestions.
-* Luminal AI: Used for demonstrating text-to-SQL queries and visualizing data insights through charts.

 ---